dd32/td-gh-ex/README.txt

 == Changelog ==

+#### 1.0.5
+* Added functionality to add own logo
+* Stopped navigation from hiding until page is loaded

 #### 1.0.4
 * Fixed waypoints .js bug when navigation is not sticky - moved function into it's own file
 * Styling tweaks